Saul-Gonzalez3/time-series-exercises/projoREADME.md

-<a name="Conclusions"></a>Conclusions:
+<a name="Conclusions"></a><b>Conclusions</b>:

-<b>After acquiring & preparing the data, I conducted uni/bi/multi-variate exploration on the wine data to look at features and how they might impact the target 'quality'.
+After acquiring & preparing the data, I conducted uni/bi/multi-variate exploration on the wine data to look at features and how they might impact the target 'quality'.

-<b>We paired various features together and used clustering to observe potential relationships between the features.
+We paired various features together and used clustering to observe potential relationships between the features.

-<b>The results of our data exploration culminated in the resulting clusters and features being selected to go into regression modeling:
+The results of our data exploration culminated in the resulting clusters and features being selected to go into regression modeling:

 - Wine Color
 - Chlorides